 It’s important, as it contributes to instability and weakness of the core, which is why MUTU System tackles it.
 But it’s not IT.
 And if you tackle diastasis in isolation, you’ll never get the tummy you want.

 You can narrow the gap and strengthen and flatten your abs with the right exercise.
-You can adjust your whole body alignment and stretch and work your muscles to get a strong functioning core and pelvic floor.
-You can lose fat.
-MUTU System’s quite good for all of that incidentally.
-But you might not fuse the 2 parts of the rectus abdominis muscle tightly back together again.
+Work on adjusting your whole body alignment and stretch and work your muscles to get a strong functioning core and pelvic floor.
+And losing fat will also affect how your tummy looks. ( MUTU System’s quite good for all of that incidentally 😉 ).
+But you won’t fuse the 2 parts of the rectus abdominis muscle tightly back together again.
 Which is actually, perfectly OK.

-66% of women with diastasis recti have some level of pelvic floor dysfunction (Spitznagle et al 2007).
+It may be related to bladder or pelvic floor weakness.
+66% of women with diastasis recti have some level of pelvic floor dysfunction**.

-It is a problem when: the connective tissue is stretched and the muscles of your core can no longer support your pelvic and abdominal region; when the gap is wide or the mid-line weak.
+Diastasis is considered severe when the connective tissue is stretched and the muscles of your core can no longer support your pelvic and abdominal region.
+Specifically, when your deep core cannot generate tension and hold you stable and strong.